 - Never attempt to remove corns, calluses, warts, or other foot lesions yourself.
 Don’t use chemical wart removers, razor blades, corn plasters, or liquid corn or callus removers.
 See your doctor or podiatrist.

-- Trim your toenails after washing or soaking your feet, when your nails are soft.
+- Trim your toenails after washing your feet, when your nails are soft.

 - Cut straight across rather than in a curved fashion to help prevent ingrown toenails.
 Don’t cut into the corners.
 Use an emery board to smooth the edges.